 Some individual states have taken a different stance on this and have chosen to ban CBD products.
 You can always see which states CBD is legal.

-Currently, CBD oil is still available to purchase and consume across the majority of the United States and in most places products still appear to be available.
+Currently, CBD oil is still available to purchase and consume across the majority of the United States.
+You’ll find in most places products still appear to be available.

 September marks a big milestone for the entire CBD industry along with everyone who is affected by arthritis.
 The Arthritis Foundation took a big stance in favor of the FDA finishing its study of regulations for CBD.